erasmus-without-paper/ewp-specs-api-courses/README.md

 Permissions
 -----------

- * All requests from the EWP Network MUST be allowed access to this API.
+ * All requests from the EWP Network MUST be allowed to access this API.

- * Additionally, it is RECOMMENDED to allow this API to be accessed by **anonymous** external clients too (without the need of using a client certificate).
-It is also RECOMMENDED that servers should include an `Access-Control-Allow-Origin: *` header in their responses (so that JavaScript applications will be able to use it without a proxy).
+ * Additionally, implementers MAY allow this API to be accessed by **anonymous** external clients too (without the need of using any client certificate).

 Handling of invalid parameters